Live. Love. ASAP: Critical reception

 BBC Music's Ele Beattie advised listeners, "If you've come looking for tight flows and witty wordplay, Rocky ain't your man.
 But attitude and production will win you over."
 Evan Rytlewski of The A.V.
-Club felt that "he's a magnetic rapper, and his delivery is reliably sharp, but he rarely uses it to say anything", and instead commended him for "curating exceptional beats and knowing when to get out of their way."
+Club felt that "he's a magnetic rapper, and his delivery is reliably sharp, but he rarely uses it to say anything."
+Instead, Rytlewski commended ASAP for "curating exceptional beats and knowing when to get out of their way."
 He added that, "by enlisting some of the Internet's most forward-thinking young producers ...
 [Rocky]'s crafted the year's most stylish mix-tape, a melting pot of nearly every major underground rap trend of the last 16 months, all pitched to the intoxicating slow crawl of Houston screw music."
 Although he noted a "lack of so-called substance", David Amidon of PopMatters viewed that the mixtape's release helped materialize "the positive influence of the internet on the next generation of hip-hop".
 Jon Caramanica of The New York Times cited its two singles as "among the year's best hip-hop songs."